damianhakert/damianhakert.github.io/source/_posts/2015-12-28-swag-gitlab-plan.markdown

 ## Let’s talk swag

 It’s pretty clear we need to have some nice stickers, with designs for events and as rewards.
 But we want to develop some other ideas.
 What we want to avoid is “bad swag”.
-Bag swag might be poor quality and wasteful swag.
+Bad swag might be poor quality and wasteful swag.
 Realex Payments’ [“Bad Swag” campaign](https://www.realexpayments.com/bad-swag) made a point in saying that some companies consider “developer relations” to be just about making swag, forgetting what support developers need.

 I think at GitLab, we’ve been focusing so much on building the tools for developers that we forgot to support the community and help them connect.